 Register Now for the Eighth World Congress on Brain Injury

 The International Brain Injury Association is pleased to announce that the preliminary program for the Eighth World Congress on Brain Injury is now available for viewing on-line.
 The Congress will be held in Washington, DC, March 10-14, 2010.
-IBIA is looking forward to a wonderful scientific program with over 100 world renowned experts in the field of brain injury presenting on a variety of topics across the continuum of care.
-The scientific committee is currently in the process of grading over 650 submitted abstracts and notifications will be e-mailed by mid-December. [full story]
+IBIA is looking forward to a wonderful scientific program with over 100 world renowned experts in the field of brain injury presenting on a variety of topics across the continuum of care. [full story]

 In order to keep IBIA members apprised of current brain injury literature, NTL editors and editorial board members have prepared a list of recently published articles that may be of interest. [full story]